bstelea/spe_project/portfolio/ooad.md

 # Object Oriented Architecture Design

 Irregardless of how we design the system, we know that it will use a database to store all the data it uses - as is the case for most e-commerce websites.
 We are not required in this project to create the final database that our clients will deploy with, it will be an external system created and provided by our clients and we just need to setup our system to connect to it.
 However, during development, we will require our own database to test our system.
-The final product is requried to be able to connect to a MySQL database being hosted on the cloud; however for now we will use a tempoary, in-memory database while we still have not completed the MVP.
+The final product is required to be able to connect to a MySQL database being hosted on the cloud; however for now we will use a tempoary, in-memory database while we still have not completed the MVP.

 By reading our system requirements, you can determine that our database will be required to store data of the beers and their stock; user shopping carts and their contents; and customer orders and items.
 To achieve this, we have create the following schema, following good pracitce, to be used in our datbases: